-Ghosts of Mississippi is a drama covering the final trial of Byron De La Beckwith (Woods), the assassin of the 1960s civil rights leader Medgar Evers.
-It begins with the murder and the events surrounding the two initial trials which both ended in hung juries.
-The movie then covers District Attorney, Bobby De Laughter's (Baldwin) transformation and alliance with Myrlie Evers (Goldberg), the widow of Medgar Evers, as he becomes more involved with bringing Beckwith to trial for the third time 30 years later.
-Some of the characters are played by the actual participants in this story.
+Ghosts of Mississippi is a real-life drama covering the final trial of Byron De La Beckwith, the assassin of heroic civil rights leader Medgar Evers.
+The movie begins with the murder on June 12, 1963 and the events surrounding the two initial trials which both ended in hung juries.
+The movie then covers district attorney Bobby De Laughter's transformation and alliance with Myrlie Evers, Medgar Evers' widow, as he becomes more involved with bringing Beckwith to trial for the third time 30 years later.
+Byron De La Beckwith was convicted on February 5, 1994, after having remained a free man for much of the 30 years after the murder, giving justice for Medgar Evers' family.
 Written by

 Joel Schesser <firstname.lastname@example.org>

 This could have been a pretty good ninety minute film.
 Unfortunately it is 130 minutes and the extra 40 minutes is almost fatal.
 There is an important story being told, that is somewhat dulled by way too much extraneous material, along with some distracting family distress, and child coddling.
 Less would have been best in the case of "Ghosts of Mississippi.
 The acting by Alec Baldwin, Whoppi Goldberg, and especially James Woods is totally acceptable, but the movie drags on way too long.
 I realize being based on fact, the writers were somewhat restricted, but I would have preferred a leaner story, without the distracting extras involving wives and children. - MERK